meoowe/blipsy/readme.md

 # 🐾 Blipsy — A Pomodoro Timer That Stares Into Your Soul

-**Blipsy** is a minimalist, terminal-based Pomodoro timer with an animated ASCII cat who silently judges your every move.
+**Blipsy** is a terminal-based Pomodoro timer with an animated ASCII cat who silently judges your every move.
 Because staring into a void cat's eyes makes you more productive.

 ## ✨ Features